MicrosoftDocs/architecture-center/docs/guide/hpc/altair-radioss-content.md

 This article briefly describes the steps for running Altair Radioss on a virtual machine (VM) that's deployed on Azure.
 It also presents the performance results of running Radioss on Azure.

-Radioss is a multidisciplinary finite-element solver for linear and non-linear problems.
-It’s used to predict crash response, dynamic, transient-loading effects on vehicles, structures, and other products.
+Radioss is a multidisciplinary finite-element solver for linear and nonlinear problems.
+It’s used to predict crash response and dynamic, transient-loading effects on vehicles, structures, and other products.
 Radioss:
 - Uses battery and module macro models for crash events, road debris impacts, and shocks to simulate mechanical failures that cause electrical short circuits, thermal runaway, and risk of fire.
 - Provides a composite shell element with delamination tracking and a fast parabolic tetra element.
 - Implements extensive material laws and rupture criteria for crack propagation in brittle materials like windshields.
-- Provides a fast solution for airbag deployment that uses finite volume method technology.
+- Provides a fast solution for airbag deployment that uses finite-volume method technology.

-Radioss is used across industry sectors to provide multiphysics solutions to dynamic problems combining structures, mechanisms, fluids, thermal, and electromagnetic effects.
+Radioss is used across industry sectors to provide multiphysics solutions to dynamic problems that combine structures, mechanisms, fluids, and thermal and electromagnetic effects.

 ## Why deploy Radioss on Azure?